Delaware

 • Last 4 Digits of your Social Security Number

-Military and other overseas citizens may use the standard procedure for absentee voting, but there are also special provisions for members of the U.S. Armed Forces and merchant marine, commissioned corps of the Public Health Service and National Oceanic and Atmospheric Administration, along with family members of all these groups, and other citizens who reside outside the United States (together these groups are called UOCAVA voters).
+Military and Overseas Voting: Military and other overseas citizens may use the standard procedure for absentee voting, but there are also special provisions for members of the U.S. Armed Forces and merchant marine, commissioned corps of the Public Health Service and National Oceanic and Atmospheric Administration, along with family members of all these groups, and other citizens who reside outside of the United States (together these groups are called UOCAVA voters).

-UOCAVA voters may also register to vote and request an absentee ballot through Delaware’s uniformed service and overseas citizen voter website at https://ivote.de.gov/absenteesvc.aspx.
-Additional information is available at https://elections.delaware.gov/services/voter/absentee/uocava.shtml.
+UOCAVA voters may also register to vote and request an absentee ballot through Delaware’s Uniformed Service and Overseas Citizen Voter website.
+Additional information is available here

-The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters.
+Federal Write-In Absentee Ballot: The Federal Write-In Absentee Ballot (FWAB) is a backup ballot that can be used by UOCAVA voters.
 You can use this FWAB whether you are located inside or outside the United States (including Army Post Office and Fleet Post Office addresses), provided that you are away from your voting residence for service-related activities.
-For specific instructions, visit https://www.fvap.gov/guide/chapter2/delaware.
+For specific instructions, visit here.

 If You Have a Felony Conviction

-(1) have not been convicted of a “disqualifying felony” (murder or manslaughter (except vehicular homicide), offenses against public administration involving bribery or improper influence or abuse of office, and sexual offenses); unless you have received a pardon and/or
+• have not been convicted of a “disqualifying felony” (murder or manslaughter (except vehicular homicide), offenses against public administration involving bribery or improper influence or abuse of office, and sexual offenses); unless you have received a pardon and/or;

-(2) You have fully discharged their sentence.
+• you have fully discharged your sentence.
 Payment of any fees, fines, costs, or restitution which a felony offender may be required to pay as part of the criminal sanctions imposed on such offender is NOT considered in determining discharge of sentence for purposes of eligibility to register to vote.

 To determine whether you are eligible to register to vote, contact the Department of Elections at (302) 739-4277.